 - Completing a Southland internet speed test survey and submitting to the Rural Broadband Initiative, Ultra-Fast Broadband, and Mobile Black Spot Fund Crown Fibre processes.

-These processes are being led by Crown Fibre Holdings Ltd, on behalf of the Government, to implement the second round of the Rural Broadband programme (RBI2), the Ultrafast Broadband programme (UFB2) and the Mobile Blackspot Fund (MBF), which is a new fund designed to improve mobile coverage on key tourism routes.
+On behalf of the Government, Crown Fibre Holdings Ltd is implementing the second round of the Rural Broadband programme (RBI2), the Ultrafast Broadband programme (UFB2) and the Mobile Blackspot Fund (MBF), which is designed to improve mobile coverage on key tourism routes.

 A Venture Southland-led bid to include Te Anau, Riverton West, Bluff, Winton and Otatara in the ultra-fast broadband (UFB) rollout was approved by the Government in January 2017 resulting in $13.3 million being allocated.
 This involves ongoing work with regional stakeholders to explore the potential for a locally owned fibre network to service the rural areas.